PraneshPK2005/portfolio-pk/README.md

 add image in certificate

-try to add image corousel in the hackathons
+try to add image corousel in the hackathons, add description of hackathons

+try to separate won and participated hackathons.

 get svg icons for the skills section